zephir-lang/zephir-docs/en/closures.rst

         }
     }

-It also can be executed directly within Zephir and passed as parameter to other functions/methods:
+It also can be executed directly within Zephir, and passed as a parameter to other functions/methods:

 .. code-block:: zephir